Corey Whelan: Carlisle United

 On 23 June 2021, Whelan agreed to join Carlisle United on two-year deal following the expiry of his contract at Wigan.

 Following the conclusion of the 2023–24 season, the club announced that Whelan would depart the club upon the expiration of his contract.

 AFC Fylde

 On 13 June 2024, Whelan agreed to join National League side AFC Fylde on a two-year contract with the option for a further season.
+He was named team captain the same summer, and in April 2026 captained the team to promotion as 2025–26 National League North champions.

 International career

 Having previously played for Ireland at youth level, he received his first Republic of Ireland under-21 cap in a match against Kosovo on 25 March 2017.